eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 iox::popo::Publisher<RadarObject> publisher({"Radar", "FrontLeft", "Object"});
 ```

+The topic type must be default- and copy-constructible when the typed API is used.

 A similar while-loop is used to send the data to the subscriber.
 In contrast to the untyped publisher the typed one
 offers three additional possibilities.

+#### #2 Functional approach with loaning

 Usage #2 constructs the data type with the values provided in loan: